kevinlawler/kerf1/README.md

 Announcing: Kerf for iOS—ALPHA
 ------------------------------

 Kerf is a faster database for iOS.
+It speaks JSON and SQL.

 **iOS Developers:**